e-zk/cpass/README.md

 	$ # build cpass binary
 	$ make build

-Note: A POSIX makefile to ensure compatibility between both GNU make and BSD make.
+Note: A POSIX makefile is used to ensure compatibility between both GNU and BSD systems.

 ### dependencies
 cpass depends on: